bbitgmbh/bbit.rdsdata.postgres/README.md

 2. transactions do have a dedicated API, where you start a transaction, get a transaction id, run queries with this transaction id, and then either commit or rollback
 3. when a DDL statement terminates before it is finished running, it can result in errors and possibly corrupted data structures.
 To continue running a statement after a call time out, we need to specify the "continue-after-timeout" option.

-This project tries to solve those challenges to get around the other ones.
+This project tries to solve those challenges by providing the missing piece of software to combine classic node-postgres with RDS Data HTTP API.

-## Limitations
+## Limitations and Issues
-We are in the process to find and fix them
+We are in the process to find and fix them.
+If you find an issue, please provide detailed info.
+Pull requests are very welcome.

 ## Performance
 * Reuse HTTP-Connections with keep-alive